ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Error handling implementation in Mbed OS keeps track of previous errors in the system.
 This feature is called **Error history** and is configurable using the configuration value **MBED_CONF_ERROR_HIST_SIZE**.

 `MBED_CONF_ERROR_HIST_SIZE` configures the number of previous errors the system keeps in its error history.
 You can disable the error history feature by defining `MBED_CONF_ERROR_HIST_DISABLED`.
 By default, it keeps track of the past four errors.
 Whether error history is enabled or not, the system always records the first and last errors that happened in the system.
-APIs are provided to retrieve errors or warnings from the **Error history** and the first and last errors.
-Note that in most cases calling **MBED_ERROR()/MBED_ERROR1()** halts the system, and thus error history APIs retrieves the warnings, unless you are calling these APIs from the error hook(see the [error hook for applications](#error-hook-for-applications) section below) function.
+We provide APIs to retrieve errors or warnings from the **Error history** and the first and last errors.
+In most cases, calling **MBED_ERROR()/MBED_ERROR1()** halts the system.
+Therefore, the error history APIs retrieve the warnings, unless you are calling these APIs from the error hook (see the [error hook for applications](#error-hook-for-applications) section below) function.

 See the below link to learn more about the APIs related to error history: